fenxu/azure-powershell-docs-prod/azure/AIP/vlatest/AIP.md

 The current version of the AzureInformationProtection module is **1.3.155.2**.
 If you have previously installed this module, run the following command to check the version: `(Get-Module AzureInformationProtection -ListAvailable).Version`.

-For instructions to use these cmdlets, any current limitations, prerequisites, and examples, see the following documentation from the Azure Information Protection client administrator guide:
+For instructions to use these cmdlets, any current limitations, prerequisites, and scenario examples, see the following documentation from the Azure Information Protection client administrator guide:

 - [Using PowerShell with the Azure Information Protection client](/information-protection/rms-client/client-admin-guide-powershell)